sklehti/rock-paper-scissors/README.md

 - Play Rock, Paper, Scissors, Lizard, Spock against the computer
 - Maintain the state of the score after refreshing the browser

+# To run locally

+- copy index.html path
+- open this path in browser

 ### Screenshot

 Mobile view: